Thinkbox LogoThinkbox

 Examples of how TV’s shows are tackling the climate emergency include Channel 4’s Climate Season, which was a result of the broadcaster’s call out to the independent production sector to make shows that explore solutions to climate change.
 Shows included ‘The Big Climate Fight’ and ‘Chris Packham: Is it time to break the law?’

 ITV’s Coronation Street and Emmerdale feature sustainable behaviours as part of the everyday actions of the characters (e.g. using reusable coffee cups and shopping bags, conversations around meat-free diets, taking public transport, buying locally sourced food).
+A recent example is The Department for Energy Security and Net Zero and Emmerdale recently partnering for a campaign to promote heat pumps.

 Sky News launched The Daily Climate Show in 2021 and Sky Sports teams weave climate stories into their coverage, from weather and air quality affecting athletes’ performance to sustainable clothing for presenters.